 Do you want to track your sleep with the Apple Watch?
-While this isn’t a feature natively provided by Apple (not until WatchOS 7 debuts, anyway), there are a few workarounds involving apps and using your iPhone.
-However, none are ideal, and we’re going to start with a reminder about the one, big drawback that may change your mind about using the Apple Watch to track sleep at all.
+With the release of WatchOS 7 for Apple Watch Series 3 devices and later, you can now track your sleep using the in-built sleep-tracking feature.
+If you’re rocking an older Apple Watch, there’s no need to worry — there are a few sleep tracking workarounds involving apps and using your iPhone.
+However, none are ideal, and we’ll also fill you in on the one big drawback that may change your mind about using the Apple Watch to track sleep at all.

 Think about the battery